Video: Woman Struck By Backhoe, Run Over In Brooklyn

 NEW YORK (CBSNewYork) — New video sheds light on the death of a woman near a construction site in Brooklyn.

 Estelle Davis, 61, is seen walking across New Lots Avenue in East New York on Friday.
 Going in reverse, a backhoe backs into her and hits her in the head with the shovel.
-The backhoe then runs her over.READ MORE: Despite More Sexual Harassment Accusers Coming Forward, Gov. Cuomo Says Again He Has No Plans To Resign
+The backhoe then runs her over.READ MORE: New York City Public High Schools To Reopen March 22, All Sports To Return Mid-April

 “Sad.
 It was very sad,” friend Marie Brathwaite said.